adr20020817/Red-Traffic-Light-Violation/README.md

 - **Database Integration**: Stores violation records including date, time, location, license plate number, and vehicle image
 - **SMS Notification**: Automatically sends violation notices to registered vehicle owners

+##Prerequisites
+Make sure that the program runs on Python version not more than Python 3.9 For the required Python packages please see <u>requirements.txt</u>.

 ## Technical Implementation

 ### Hardware Components